steqeq/0000/README.md

-# Supported Operating Systems
+## ROCm Installation Updates

-## List of Supported Operating Systems
+### List of Supported Operating Systems

 The AMD ROCm platform is designed to support the following operating systems:

 * Ubuntu 20.04.1 (5.4 and 5.6-oem) and 18.04.5 (Kernel 5.4)

-* CentOS 7.8 & RHEL 7.8 (Kernel 3.10.0-1127) (Using devtoolset-7 runtime support)
+* CentOS 7.9 (3.10.0-1127) & RHEL 7.9 (3.10.0-1160.6.1.el7) (Using devtoolset-7 runtime support)

-* CentOS 8.2 & RHEL 8.2 (Kernel 4.18.0 ) (devtoolset is not required)
+* CentOS 8.3 (4.18.0-193.el8) and RHEL 8.3 (4.18.0-193.1.1.el8) (devtoolset is not required)
 * SLES 15 SP2

-# ROCm Installation Updates

-## Fresh Installation of AMD ROCm v3.10 Recommended
+### FRESH INSTALLATION OF AMD ROCM V4.1 RECOMMENDED
-A fresh and clean installation of AMD ROCm v3.10 is recommended.
-An upgrade from previous releases to AMD ROCm v3.10 is not supported.

-For more information, refer to the AMD ROCm Installation Guide at: https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html
+A complete uninstallation of previous ROCm versions is required before installing a new version of ROCm.
+An upgrade from previous releases to AMD ROCm v4.1 is not supported.
+For more information, refer to the AMD ROCm Installation Guide at

+https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html

 **Note**: AMD ROCm release v3.3 or prior releases are not fully compatible with AMD ROCm v3.5 and higher versions.
 You must perform a fresh ROCm installation if you want to upgrade from AMD ROCm v3.3 or older to 3.5 or higher versions and vice-versa.

-**Note**: *render group* is required only for Ubuntu v20.04.
-For all other ROCm supported operating systems, continue to use *video group*.
+**Note**: *render* group is required only for Ubuntu v20.04.
+For all other ROCm supported operating systems, continue to use video group.

-* For ROCm v3.5 and releases thereafter,the *clinfo* path is changed to -  */opt/rocm/opencl/bin/clinfo*.
+* For ROCm v3.5 and releases thereafter, the clinfo path is changed to /opt/rocm/opencl/bin/clinfo.

-* For ROCm v3.3 and older releases, the *clinfo* path remains unchanged -  */opt/rocm/opencl/bin/x86_64/clinfo*.
+* For ROCm v3.3 and older releases, the clinfo path remains /opt/rocm/opencl/bin/x86_64/clinfo.

-**Note**: After an operating system upgrade, AMD ROCm may upgrade automatically and result in an error.
-This is because AMD ROCm does not support upgrades currently.
-You must uninstall and reinstall AMD ROCm after an operating system upgrade.

-## ROCm MultiVersion Installation Update
+### ROCM MULTI-VERSION INSTALLATION UPDATE

-With the AMD ROCm v3.10 release, the following ROCm multi-version installation changes apply:
+With the AMD ROCm v4.1 release, the following ROCm multi-version installation changes apply:

 The meta packages rocm-dkms<version> are now deprecated for multi-version ROCm installs.
 For example, rocm-dkms3.7.0, rocm-dkms3.8.0.

 * Multi-version installation of ROCm should be performed by installing rocm-dev<version> using each of the desired ROCm versions.
 For example, rocm-dev3.7.0, rocm-dev3.8.0, rocm-dev3.9.0.

-* Version files must be created for each multi-version rocm <= 3.10.0
+* Version files must be created for each multi-version rocm <= 4.1.0

-    * command: echo <version> | sudo tee /opt/rocm-<version>/.info/version
+ * Command: echo <version> | sudo tee /opt/rocm-<version>/.info/version

-    * example: echo 3.9.0 | sudo tee /opt/rocm-3.10.0/.info/version
+ * Example: echo 4.1.0 | sudo tee /opt/rocm-4.1.0/.info/version

 * The rock-dkms loadable kernel modules should be installed using a single rock-dkms package.

-* ROCm v3.10 and above will not set any *ldconfig* entries for ROCm libraries for multi-version installation.
-Users must set *LD_LIBRARY_PATH* to load the ROCm library version of choice.
+* ROCm v3.9 and above will not set any ldconfig entries for ROCm libraries for multi-version installation.
+Users must set LD_LIBRARY_PATH to load the ROCm library version of choice.

 **NOTE**: The single version installation of the ROCm stack remains the same.
 The rocm-dkms package can be used for single version installs and is not deprecated at this time.

 # AMD ROCm Documentation Updates